Nepal’s Classic Trekking Pilgrimage around the World’s Highest Mountain Range

 Even from Pokhara, the views are tremendous, with Annapurna South, Machhapuchhre, Annapurna I and Manaslu dominating the northern skyline.
 Traveling from the Hindu-dominated farmland of Nepal’s “middle hills” into the high alpine world on the north side of the Annapurnas, which is the domain of Tibetan Buddhism, this trip also offers exposure to the whole range of trekking environments for which Nepal is famous.
 Beyond the Tibetan Buddhist village of Manang, the high point of the trip is reached after a stamina-sapping ascent to the Thorung La (17765ft/5416m.).
 We then descend to the deep valley of the Kali Gadaki, where a wealth of new experiences awaits us – the first of which is the bizarre collection of temples at Muktinath, at the base of the pass.
 Trekking through the Kali Gandaki Valley for 4 quite leisurely days, we then climb to cross the ridge at Ghorepani and make the traditional excursion to Poon Hill for spectacular dawn views of Dhaulagiri and the Annapurnas.
 Finally, arriving at Nepal ‘s second city of Pokhara, there is time to enjoy the splendid Fishtail Lodge and magical views of the Annapurnas, reflected in the waters of Phewa Tal.

 The Annapurna Circuit Lodge Trek is part of our Himalayan Classic Trek Series.
 Our Classic Treks are led by an experienced, English-speaking Nepali Guide and full support crew.
-In addition to our fixed group dates, we are also able to arrange this trek starting on any day of the week during the months of March through May and September through December for groups of 1 to 12 people.
 Please contact us with any questions or to receive a detailed day to day Trip Itinerary.

 Day 1: Arrive in Kathmandu.
 Transfer to group hotel.